rodneyshupe/Cookbook/Recipes/Entrees/Poultry/IndoorPulledChicken.rst

 Directions
 ----------

-1. FOR THE SAUCE: Whisk all ingredients together in bowl.
-Set aside.
+1. For the sauce: Whisk all ingredients together in a bowl and set aside.
-2. FOR THE CHICKEN: Bring broth, molasses, sugar, 2 teaspoons liquid smoke, gelatin, and 1 teaspoon salt to boil in large Dutch oven over high heat, stirring to dissolve sugar.
-Add chicken and return to simmer.
-Reduce heat to medium-low, cover, and cook, stirring occasionally, until chicken is easily shredded with fork, about 25 minutes.
+2. For the chicken: Bring the broth, molasses, sugar, 2 teaspoons liquid smoke, gelatin, and 1 teaspoon salt to a boil in a large Dutch oven over high heat, stirring to dissolve the sugar.
+Add the chicken and return to a simmer, then reduce heat to medium-low, cover, and cook, stirring occasionally, until the chicken shreds easily with a fork, about 25 minutes.
-3. Transfer chicken to medium bowl and set aside.
-Strain cooking liquid through fine-mesh strainer set over bowl (do not wash pot).
-Let liquid settle for 5 minutes; skim fat from surface.
-Set aside fat and defatted liquid.
+3. Transfer the chicken to a medium bowl and set aside.
+Strain the cooking liquid through a fine-mesh strainer set over a bowl, leaving the pot unwashed.
+Let the liquid settle for 5 minutes, then skim the fat from the surface and set aside both the fat and the defatted liquid.
-4. Using tongs, squeeze chicken until shredded into bite-size pieces.
+4. Using tongs, squeeze the chicken until shredded into bite-size pieces.
-   Transfer chicken, 1 cup sauce, 1/2 cup reserved defatted liquid, 3 tablespoons reserved fat, and remaining 1 teaspoon liquid smoke to now-empty pot.
-Cook mixture over medium heat, stirring frequently, until liquid has been absorbed and exterior of meat appears dry, about 5 minutes.
+   Transfer the chicken, 1 cup sauce, 1/2 cup reserved defatted liquid, 3 tablespoons reserved fat, and the remaining 1 teaspoon liquid smoke to the now-empty pot.
+Cook over medium heat, stirring frequently, until the liquid has been absorbed and the exterior of the meat appears dry, about 5 minutes.
 Season with salt, pepper, and hot sauce to taste.
-   Serve, passing remaining sauce separately.
+Serve, passing the remaining sauce separately.

 .. include:: ../../../includes/recipePageBreak.rst